killitofx/Blockzilla/README.md

 - Blockzilla also makes your internet browsing **safer** and more private by blocking tracking techniques that most websites use to learn about your online activity.

-- Blockzilla is an unbloated and **slim list**, being light on system resources, yet still powerful against ads and trackers.
+- Blockzilla is an optimized and **slim** list.
+Light on system resources yet still powerful against ads and trackers.

 - ### [Subscribe to Blockzilla](https://subscribe.adblockplus.org/?location=https://raw.githubusercontent.com/zpacman/Blockzilla/master/Blockzilla.txt&title=Blockzilla)